Size and Weight:

 Its full name, Balaur bondoc, makes it sound like the supervillain from a James Bond movie, but if anything this dinosaur was even more interesting: an island-dwelling, late Cretaceous raptor with a host of weird anatomical features.
 First, unlike other raptors, Balaur sported two oversized, curved claws on each of its hind feet, rather than one; and second, this predator cut an unusually squat, muscular profile, very unlike its lithe, speedy cousins like Velociraptor and Deinonychus.
 In fact, Balaur possessed such a low center of gravity that it may have been capable of tackling much larger dinosaurs (especially if it hunted in packs).

-Why did Balaur occupy a place so far outside the raptor norm?
+Why did Balaur occupy a position so far outside the raptor norm?
 Well, it seems that this dinosaur was restricted to an island environment, which can produce some strange evolutionary results--witness the "dwarf" titanosaur Magyarosaurus, which only weighed a ton or so, and the comparably shrimpy duck-billed dinosaur Telmatosaurus.
-Clearly, Balour's anatomical traits were an adaptation to the flora and fauna of its island habitat, and evolved in their strange direction over millions of years of isolation.
+Clearly, Balour's anatomical traits were an adaptation to the limited flora and fauna of its island habitat, and this dinosaur evolved in its strange direction thanks to millions of years of isolation.